Family seeks answers after police kill Texas woman at home

 “It’s another one of those situations where the people that are supposed to protect us are actually not here to protect us,” said Jefferson’s sister, Amber Carr.

-“You know, you want to see justice, but justice don’t bring my sister back,” she said.
+“You know, you want to see justice, but justice don’t bring my sister back,” Carr said.

 An aunt, Venitta Body, said the family does not understand why Jefferson was killed.